Celebrating 200 years of Louis Vuitton

 In October, a novel by French writer Caroline Bongrand will explore Vuitton's life and intentions in prose.
 It will be available in French and English.
 Meanwhile, Looking For Louis, a documentary which tells his rags-to-riches story, will be available on streaming platforms such as Apple TV at the end of the year.

-Crowning the commemorative activities is the unveiling of a high jewellery collection named Bravery unveiled in Monaco last month, which will feature 90 scintillating pieces as a tribute to the founder's determination and adventurous spirit.
+Crowning the commemorative activities is the unveiling of a high jewellery collection named Bravery in Monaco last month.
+It features 90 scintillating pieces as a tribute to the founder's determination and adventurous spirit.

 Curated by LV's artistic director for watches and jewellery Francesca Amfitheatrof, the collection comprises gemstones such as tanzanites, emeralds, opals and rubies assembled in remarkable detail on necklaces, rings and bracelets.